Clinical Psychology Internship Program

 All applicants will be military applicants going through the central Army selection process.
-Applicants will be invited an on-site interview (DEC 7th or 10th).
+Applicants will be invited an on-site interview.
 Applicants may also interview by phone.
 Must submit online APPI including confirmation of approved proposal for dissertation prior to application deadline.
 Applicants will work with AMEDD recruiter in meeting application requirements.
 Applications considered once received with interview notification on rolling basis.

 - Number of Anticipated Positions: 6

 (no civilian positions available, all interns will become commissioned Army officers)

 - Dissertation Status: Dissertation Proposals must be accepted by the time the Army selection board meets in January.
 Any student without their proposal accepted by that time will not be considered for internship.